What is Fairfield County House?

 Fairfield County House is a residential home where people who are receiving hospice services are able to live in a home-like setting.
 Your qualified hospice provider continues to provide hospice services, while our professional Care Team and volunteers provide adjunct, 24-hour care, and support.
 Family members and friends are welcome.

 The Fairfield County House is the first free-standing house for people on hospice in the State of Connecticut.
-Here's our new video of people sharing their experience and a discussion of why this is needed.

 Donors and Contributors